-During the year ended March 31, 2020, the Company changed its name from 92 Resources Corp. to Gaia Metals Corp. and consolidated its common shares on the basis of one (1) post-consolidated share for every ten (10) pre-consolidated shares.
-On October 17, 2019, the shares of the Company commenced trading on TSXV on a consolidated basis under the name Gaia Metals Corp. and stock symbol "GMC".
+In June 2021, the Company changed its name from Gaia Metals Corp. to Patriot Battery Metals Inc. and enacted a consolidation of the Company's common shares on the basis of one (1) post-consolidated share for every three (3) pre-consolidated shares.
+See Note 17.

-As at December 31, 2020, the Company has not yet determined whether the properties contained ore reserves that are economically recoverable.
+As at March 31, 2021, the Company has not yet determined whether the properties contained ore reserves that are economically recoverable.
 The recoverability of amounts shown for exploration and evaluation properties is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and future profitable production from the properties or realizing proceeds from their disposition.

-For the period ended December 31, 2020, the Company incurred a net loss of \$563,280.
-As at December 31, 2020, the Company had an accumulated deficit of \$8,675,983 which has been funded by the issuance of equity.
+For the year ended March 31, 2021, the Company incurred a net loss of \$775,048 (2020 - \$528,956).
+As at March 31, 2021, the Company had an accumulated deficit of \$8,887,751 which has been funded by the issuance of equity (2020 - \$8,112,703).
 The Company's ability to continue its operations and to realize its assets at their carrying values are dependent upon obtaining additional financing sufficient to cover its operating costs.
-In order to meet exploration expenditure requirements and option payment and compliance obligations, the Company may need to seek additional sources of equity financing.
-If the Company is unable to raise additional capital in the future, management expects that the Company will need to curtail operations, liquidate assets, seek additional capital on less favorable terms and/or pursue other remedial measures.